sully-justsully/colorgrid/README.md

-# Color Grid Tool
+# Color Grid

-Color Grid Tool that will help you create color palettes that have accessibility baked into their framework 🤘
+Color Grid that will help you create color palettes that have accessibility baked into their framework 🤘

 You can create Simple, Advanced, or Custom palettes that using the CIE-LAB color space which is directly tied to color contrast.
 You can even see a contrast grid in real-time based on your selections.
 When you're done, export the whole palette as an SVG for easy Figma usage.
 Enjoy!